14 Tips for Staying Fit and Healthy While Traveling

 Pack workout clothes – If you have fitness clothes packed in your suitcase you will be more likely to workout.
 Having the proper clothes on hand is more convenient then having to buy new items.
 Also, make sure to bring with your gym shoes!
 You can’t workout without them!
 They are easy to forget so pack them right into your suitcase.

 Research activities before you leave – Look up fun attractions which can double as entertainment and workouts.
-National and State Parks are great for all sorts of activities such as hiking, biking, and cross country skiing.
+National and State Parks are great for all sorts of cardio activities such as hiking, biking, and cross country skiing.
 Also, seek out adventure activities such as whitewater rafting or kayaking, which tend to burn a lot of calories and are also really fun!

 Pack healthy snacks – Bringing with a few healthy snack options as opposed to eating out your entire trip will keep you more in the fitness frame of mind.
 Concentrate on high energy low carb snacks like pumpkin seeds and almonds.
-Also, if you have a hotel fridge stock in with healthy fruit and yogurt.
+Also, if you have a hotel fridge stock it with healthy fruit and yogurt.

 Research healthy restaurants – Eating healthy and fitness go hand in hand.
-Dining out at an unhealthy restaurant is more like to rob you of energy, make you feel run down and sleepy from overeating, and cause you to skip a workout.
+Dining out at an unhealthy restaurant is more likely to rob you of energy, make you feel run down and sleepy from overeating, and cause you to skip a workout.
 Look at menus before your trip and plan for a few restaurants that offer healthy choices.
 This way you won’t just resort to whatever restaurant is closest to your hotel.

 Book a hotel with a gym or pool – Having a workout room or pool at your hotel is a great option for those who would rather keep their exercise indoors.
 I love getting a few laps in the pool in the morning while no one is around.
 Swimming is great cardio!
 Plus, you can relax in the hot tub after!

 Be strategic with hotel location – I will try to purposely book hotels that are near recreation.
 For example, on one of my trips to Boise I decided to book a hotel right on The Greenbelt path.
 The hotel wasn’t as fancy as some of the others in town.
-However, I was able to walk right out my door and go biking and running on the path!
+However, I was able to walk right out my door and go biking and running on a gorgeous path!

 Eat breakfast before you leave – If you are taking a road trip, make sure to eat a healthy breakfast before you head out.
 Skipping breakfast will likely cause you to overindulge for lunch, thus making you less likely to want to hit the gym.